 I noticed then that this voice is in my life a lot.
 “Unload the dishwasher later.
 It doesn’t need to be done right now.
 Take a break.”
 “The laundry will be there tomorrow.
 Plus you can just pull what you need out of the basket anyway.
 Do you really need to fold the clothes?”
 You get the idea.
 I like to choose, what some might call, laziness instead of completing specific tasks, like doing the dishes or laundry.
 What in reality might take me 10-15 minutes to complete, my mind likes to make me believe would be so strenuous that I must take a break NOW rather than after.

 I have realized that there is no benefit in giving in to this voice.
 The tasks will still be there and no one wins but the voice that keeps me from reaching my goals.
-I have begun ignoring this voice more and more as I run and get things done in my home.
+I have begun ignoring this voice more and more on my journey to becoming a running mom.
+And, as a direct link to running, I ignore that voice around the house and get things done!
 And guess what…it feels GREAT!

 2) I tend to forget that I am not Superwoman.